Statement on Teaching Writing

 Writing surely inspires, but it is also the case that writing is a critical component in the organization of society.
 To read something -to create and respond to the symbols around us- this is how we participate.
 My interest generally is to be a bit more conscious, and to help others be a bit more conscious, about the ways in which writing and reading mediate our lives.

 Put simply, I believe that writing instruction must focus on empowering students to act as both inspired and pragmatic agents amidst the social and institutional settings within which they work, live, and want to participate.
 This requires moving beyond the culturally deadening tendency to define successful writing as a mere matter of grammatical purity.
 This important, but reductive frame unfortunately tends to divorce writing from its functions.
 Composition theory offers a contrasting view.
-Through it, we have learned over the last half century how to operationalize writing as a tool for self-discovery, as a tool for thinking, and as a tool for learning to participate in the organization of society.
-Even while we have unnecessarily demonized current-traditionalism to prove our point, student-centered and process theories for teaching writing have significantly changed the ways in which writing is viewed and taught.
-The ways in which I assign and enact writing assignments in my own classroom (cueing experience, peer review, conferencing, multiple drafts, etc.) owes a great deal to this recent history of change.
+Through it, we have learned over the last half century how to operationalize writing as a tool for self-discovery, as a tool for thinking, and as a tool for learning to participate in the coordinated actions of society.

-To a large degree, however, what engages me as a teacher of writing is prompted by more recent “social turn” theorizing.
-The ways in which I think about writing and teaching writing in the academic setting are tied to these, as yet, unsettled perspectives.
+What engages me as a teacher of writing is prompted by recent “social turn” theorizing.
+The ways in which I think about writing and teaching writing in the academic setting are tied to these perspectives.
 For me, activity theorists (via Vygotsky) and the influence of North American genre studies provide two broad, intellectual frames that continue to challenge my assumptions about what is -and what can be- dynamic and valuable writing instruction.
 What is clear, now, is that being an effective writer requires not just specific writing skills, but also an intimate knowledge of cultural differences in the social and professional environments and settings in/with which a writer intends to participate.

-As I wrestle with the implications of these influences, my teaching and curriculum development has pivoted, for some time, off of my fascination with John Dewey.
+As I wrestle with the implications of these influences, my teaching and curriculum development has also pivoted, for some time, off of my fascination with John Dewey.
 For me, one of the most profound contributions to theories on teaching is Dewey’s (1902) The child and the curriculum.
-According to Dewey, a teacher’s most important medium is not some past, nor future ideal in the student, nor some static and fully realized ideal in the conveyance of fact, but in the attentive use of and the shared interaction between students and a teacher in the present environment.
-The learning environment, according to Dewey, is the location which offers a teacher the most tangible access to both students and content.
+According to Dewey, a teacher’s most important medium is in the attentive use of and the shared interaction between students and a teacher in the present environment.
+The learning environment, according to Dewey, is the site which offers a teacher the most tangible access to both students and content.
 Put simply, if we as teachers of writing continue to find innovative ways to make our classrooms convincing writing environments for students, then it is likely that student engagement (and as a result, learning) will follow.
 As a teacher of writing, therefore, I spend a great deal of time attending to the writing environments that I present to and create with my students.

 Over time I have, in many courses, come to incorporate a corresponding series of writing assignments across a quarter that culminate in the production of individual, or collective student “publications” -documents written to be distributed to some specified audience.
 There are two factors on which I focus: